 Tlangelani Maluleke’s recommendations to her JumpCo sisters

 When I go to forums I discover I’m the only woman on a panel being dominated by men.
 It is too easy to silence yourself under these circumstances, but you must stand up!
 You can prove that there’s a place for women in this industry.
 To all the interns I say: Hard work pays.
 Be competitive.
 Go out there.
 Research the relevant technologies.
+Get your IBM Integration Certification.
+Get Apply your mind to Linux training or DevOps certification with Red Hat.
+These are very useful qualifications if you want to enter the banking sector.
 Stay with your own self study.
 Equip yourself for the industry.
 It’s a very competitive industry.

 Who inspires you now?